-The following illustrations show the DIMM slots and internal connectors on the system board.
+The following illustrations show the DIMM slots numbering, internal connectors on the system board, and internal connectors on the GPU node.

 DIMM slot numbering

 The following illustration shows the location of the DIMM slots numbering on the system board of the compute node.